Stevinson/tech-book/book/python/django.md

 * If not using SQLite then settings such as USER, PASSWORD and HOST must be added.

-* There a bunch of applications that are installed as default and they make use of the database tables so `python manage.py migrate` needs to be run before running the server.
+* There are a bunch of applications that are installed as default and they make use of the database tables so `python manage.py migrate` needs to be run before running the server.
 This looks in the `INSTALLED_APPS` that are defined in `settings.py` and creates any necessary tables.

 * `python manage.py makemigrations polls` creates a migration out of the changes that have been made to the models.